Header tags are still a strong signal for SEO. Google’s John Mueller said it himself:

 This does not mean you should shoehorn keywords in at all costs.
 Be judicious, not spammy.

-You’ll note that many of the header tags in this article contain keywords, but not all of them do.
+You’ve probably noticed that many of the header tags in this article contain keywords.

-- The first is optimizing your header tag for a long-tail voice search keyword, and then answering the query directly below using text within <p> paragraph tags.
+Optimize your header tag to match a long-tail voice search keyword.
+Then, answer the query directly below, placing the text within <p> paragraph tags.

-Search for “best essential oil for first aid,” and Google creates a list of answers using the H3s from the Natural Living Ideas blog.
+Search for [how to relieve migraine fast] and Google creates a list of answers using the H2s from this WebMD article.